stupornova33/MiSiPi.RNA/README.md

 Palette options are: "RdYlBl", "BlYel", "yelOrRed", "MagYel", and "Greens".

 ### Locus annotation:
-If annotate_bed = "T", a GFF file must be supplied to the gff_file argument.
+If annotate_bed = "T", a BED file must be supplied to the bed_file argument.
 This will plot annotated gene features below the hairpin arc plot which is useful for characterizing cisNAT loci.

 ## to run all lines of bed file